 Invoices

 Here you have not mentioned the thing that how order is changed to invoice?
 Please explain.
 Upon which criteria an order is changed to invoice.

+When the item has been received by the customer, the admin will go on to the portal and upload the invoice for the customer.
+The invoice is a PDF created by our accounting system.

 What are the different status of invoices?
 Yes, you have written Outstanding.
 But what other could be?

+As mentioned above:

+The order can be of the following status: 1.
+Ordered 2.
+Accepted 3.
+Shipped

+4. Invoiced 5.
+Outstanding (If they have not paid) 6.
+Completed

 Invoices are electronic.
 Right?
 Means they are created by admin using software and can be printed and stored.

+Correct, the invoices are PDF created by our accounting system.

 You have written that there could be different options for payment.
 What are different options currently?
 Also in future you are asking about online credit card payment.
 Which payment gateways you would be using most probably?

+Currently most customers pay by Cheque or Bank Transfer.
+When these payments are received, the admin can login to the portal and add the payment.
+The payment gateway that we use is Barclaycard ePDQ.
+We also have a small CubeCart store although this is not yet operational.

 To my understanding Purchase orders, Quotations and invoices are all electronic.
 Means customer and admin fill the form and it is stored in the database.
 All invoices and purchase orders can be converted to PDF for print and record.
 Am I right?

+Correct.
+Although the portal will NOT need to covert anything to PDF for printing.
+The PDF files will be attachments uploaded by either the customer or the admin.

 What could admin can do with invoice backend?
 First he creates the invoice and submit it to customer.
 What other options you want on backend with invoice?

+Simply invoice the customer.
+I don’t think there are any other functions for this at the moment.

 What client has options to do with invoices when invoice is submitted from admin?

+Download the invoice and confirm the receipt of it.
+The admin will then be alerted that the customer has received their invoice.

 Returns